Identity as the New Perimeter

 Free to use, share it in your presentations, blogs, or learning materials.

-Diagram showing the death of the network perimeter with remote workers, cloud services, and BYOD devices bypassing traditional firewalls
+Identity as the new perimeter diagram showing the death of the network perimeter with remote workers, cloud services, and BYOD devices bypassing traditional firewalls

 The Death of the Network Perimeter, remote workers, cloud services, SaaS applications, and BYOD devices have rendered the traditional firewall boundary obsolete.